SanketDG/10xer/README.md

 ## Features

 - Zero Error Checking (10xers generally don't have to deal with errors)
+- Avoiding using For Loops and instead good old LABELS!
+- Hard coded credentials (no config files!)
 - Single Responsbility Principle used exclusively
-- Avoiding using For Loops and instead good old LABELS!

 ## What can you work on?